eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 ########

-The monitoring functions of this application relays on tracking the activity of certain *Entities* that the *Fast DDS Monitor* will retireve, as well as it stores their data and the connections between them for their presentation to the user.
+The monitoring functions of this application relays on tracking the activity of certain *Entities* that the *Fast DDS Monitor* will retrieve, as well as it stores their data and the connections between them for their presentation to the user.
 These entities represents DDS communication entities, or different physical elements related with DDS entities.